igbinedionelvis/personal-portfolio/README.md

 ---
 ## ✨ Future Enhancements

-- Add project filtering or categories
+- Adding projects filtering and categories
 - Integrate with backend (Node, Flask, or Firebase)
 - Add contact form with email support